Trump’s “Epic Fury” Branding Raises Immediate Concerns for Iranians in US Immigration System

 Key Takeaways

-Immediate operational impacts on visas and processing
+Immediate impacts on visa services and vetting

-Human consequences and practical steps for applicants
+Human consequences and what applicants should do

 Source: Original Article